Sleep Apnea or Snoring

 - Waking up with a dry mouth and/or sore throat

-If you or a loved one exhibit these signs, sleep apnea may be the cause.
+If you or a loved one are exhibiting these symptoms, sleep apnea may be the reason.
 Once a sleep test has been completed, a medical doctor can diagnose whether or not sleep apnea is the issue.
-At our practice, Dr. Schultz offers treatment for snoring and sleep apnea.
-Please contact us today to learn more about our treatment options.

 Sleep Apnea Risks and Side Effects

 If left untreated, sleep apnea can lead to serious health risks.
-Some of these risks are:
+Some of these risks include: